How to Apply

 Since 2003, Jane’s Fund has supported individuals and organizations to make a difference in their communities.
 Currently, the fund is focused on access to higher education, ending youth homelessness, and leadership development.
 We make grants by invitation only; however, we strive to keep informed of emerging opportunities that may be a close fit with our interests.
 If you have an idea you believe is worthy of invitation or questions about the grantmaking process, please send an email with your concept or question to our Grants and Operations Manager.

 Jane’s Fellowship Program is a 15-month leadership development program that the Foundation operates.
 We are not currently accepting applications for the program.
-Please check back October 1st, 2019 for information on our next round of recruitment for Class 9 of the fellowship.
+Please check back later for information on our next round of recruitment for Class 9 of the fellowship.

 Below are some common inquiries we receive about our grants.
 Still have questions?
 Please contact us.